 Cloud databases are hosted on cloud platforms like AWS, Google Cloud, or Azure.
 They offer scalability, high availability, and reduced infrastructure costs.

-Use Case: SaaS applications and global-scale businesses.
+Use Case: SaaS applications and global-scale services.

-Database systems are indispensable in modern technology for several reasons:
+Database systems are essential for several reasons: